-end example]

 (normative) Constraints and Clarifications on the use of ZIP Features

 General

-The ZIP specification includes a number of features that packages do not support.
+The ZIP Appnote includes a number of features that packages do not support.
 Some ZIP features are clarified in the context of this document.

 Archive File Header Consistency

 Data describing files stored in the archive is substantially duplicated in the Local File Headers and Data Descriptors, and in the File headers within the Central Directory Record.
 For a ZIP file to be a physical layer for a package, the package implementer shall ensure that the ZIP file holds equal values in the appropriate fields of every File Header within the Central Directory and the corresponding Local File Header and Data Descriptor pair, when the Data Descriptor exists, except as described in Table B–5 for bit 3 of general-purpose bit flags.